 [ The Social Marginalization of Search Term Poets and Spam Poets ]

 BTW these activities have not exactly increased our numbers of followers on Twitter.
 But revolutionaries are often misunderstood and laughed at when the revolution is still in its infancy.

 And now I have the pleasure to show off pieces or search term art that might really convince art critics.

 [ A Digression – There is no digressification, is it? ]

 And I need to digress to set the stage: This is the kind of stuff that would be accepted by publishers fooled by fake artists.
-Similar to one of my favorite examples of fake art: A well-known German comedian prentends to be an aspiring Russian artist presenting his songs to a German audience of ‘experts in art’ – who start a hilarious over-serious intellectual discussion on this type of art:
+Similar to one of my favorite examples of fake art: A well-known German comedian pretends to be an aspiring Russian artist presenting his songs to a German audience of ‘experts in art’ – who start a hilarious over-serious intellectual discussion on this type of art.